Where the Jasmine Blooms

 Zeina Sleiman

-Zeina Sleiman is a Palestinian Canadian writer and educator based in amiskwacîwâskahikan (also known as Edmonton).
-She was born in Abu Dhabi and grew up between Montreal, Ottawa, and Lebanon.
-She is the recipient of grants from the Silk Road Institute and the Canada Council for the Arts.
-Where the Jasmine Blooms is her debut fiction.
+Zeina Sleiman is a Palestinian Canadian writer who lives in amiskwacîwâskahikan (Edmonton).
+She is a Tin House workshop alum and is the recipient of grants from the Silk Road Institute, the Canada Council for the Arts, the Alberta Foundation for the Arts and the Edmonton Arts Council.
+Her Short Story My Father’s Soil was shortlisted for the CBC Short Story Prize in 2025.
+Where the Jasmine Blooms is her debut novel.

 Login